askasp/live_tea/Blag.md

   end

   #This function is called on the initial render, and everytime the url is updated.
-  #Also when its just mutating the window. parameter.
+  #Also when it's just mutating the window. parameter.
   # This is my router.
   def handle_params(%{"path" => path}, _uri, socket) do
       case path do